How to Reduce Separation Anxiety in Greyhounds: Strategies and Practical Exercises

 Are greyhounds more sensitive than other breeds?

-Yes, their history as racing dogs and their gentle nature make them particularly receptive to emotional bonds, thus more vulnerable to separation.
+Yes, their history as racing dogs and their gentle character make them particularly receptive to emotional bonds, thus more vulnerable to separation.

 Can music or TV help?

-A moderate diffusion of soothing music or a TV tuned to natural content (birdsong, white noise) provides a reassuring auditory cue.
+A moderate diffusion of soothing music or a TV tuned to natural content (bird songs, white noise) provides a reassuring auditory cue.

 Julien Terral